emmettFC/selected-projects/regionalization/README.md

 ### Introduction

-Analysis of remote sensing data, specifically multi-spectral satellite imagery, can be used to generate high-resolution land cover classifications.
-To an extent, these land cover classifications can be used to approximate land use, especially when the underlying scene has a large degree of heterogeneity.
-Alternatively, for scenes where land cover is uniform, it is more difficult to approximate land use through the analysis of remote sensing data.
-This problem is exemplified by the analysis of land use in high-density urban centers, where the uniformity of land cover does not represent the diversity of land use within the city.

 Social media check-in data can be used to classify land use over scenes with homogenous land cover (Frias Martinez 2015).
 Even in the absence of semantic analysis, geo-tagged social media check-ins provide insight into where people are within the city at a given point in time.
-This paper seeks to explore the viability of social media check-ins as the input for land use classification models.
-These models take discrete geo-point data (Sina Weibo check-ins) as their input, and output a set of polygons (sub-regions), each associated with a given land use.
-This process is twofold:
+This repository contains code and results from an effort to perform land use classification using social media geo-point data.
+The intention is to develop a model that takes discrete point data and outputs polygons which can be classified by thier land use.
+There are three major components to this analysis:

 #### 1) Build polygons from discrete geo-points (analytical regionalization)

 #### 2) Classify polygons by aggregate activity vectors

+#### 3) Develop reliable annotations to evaluate model performance

-Both hemispheres of this analysis are generic, and can be approached in a variety of ways.
-It is the hope of this analysis to compare the performance of different methodological strategies, and ultimately optimize a land use classification model for Beijing.
+The purpose of this repository is to compare the performance of different methodological strategies, and ultimately optimize a land use classification model for Beijing.

 ![alt text](https://github.com/emmettFC/selected-projects/blob/master/VAproject/admin/assets/jan24-states-progress-map.png)